jvcleave/ofxImGui/README.md

  - Raspberry Pi
  - Linux Desktop

- Currently, **ofxImGui has only be tested on GLFW-based openFrameworks applications**.
-Thus, the `RPI_LEGACY`, iOS, Android, Emscripten, and Vulkan implementations might be broken.
+ Currently, **ofxImGui has been refactored**, both implementing a custom oF backend (similar to Jvcleave's original implementation) and a "native imgui backend" (similar to one of the many imgui forks).
+OsX, Windows and Linux have been tested, but some more specific platforms remain to be tested.
 They should be compatible but the GL pipeline setup and cpp includes remain to be tested; if you do so, please report back your findings.

 *Notes on Rpi support: Some combinations of Rpi and oF versions won't provide all GLSL versions.
 It's recommended to use the full KMS driver rather then the Legacy Broadcom one (very low FPS), but they both work.
 Tested with Raspbian Stretch.
 Also, if you start your application with a minimal desktop environment (using `startx ./bin/ofApp`), the imgui viewport features do not work correctly.*